Octatum/SmileAbroad/content/faq/question-8.md

 Doctors in the US are required to pay expensive certifications and permissions - and not to mention the high costs of establishing a dental facility.
 The **cost of labor**, real estate values and government taxes are some factors as well.

-Thanks to the economic differences, Mexican practitioners have access to similar technologies and can provide the same quality procedures for a **fraction of the cost. **
+Due to the economic differences, Mexican practitioners have access to similar technologies and can provide the same quality procedures for a **fraction of the cost. **